Zhaopudark/zhaopudark.github.io/source/_posts/data_dividing.md

 - **How to maintain the fairness?**

-  As the above example, how to divide a dataset consisting of $247$ elements into `train set`, `validate set` and `test set`, according to proportions $[0.8,0.1,0.1]$?
+  As the above example, how to divide a dataset consisting of $247$ elements into `train set`, `validate set`,and `test set`, according to proportions $[0.8,0.1,0.1]$?

-  Simply multiplying the total number of elements by the ratio will result in a fractional part: $$
+  Simply multiplying the total number of elements by the ratio: $$
   \begin{split}
   &train~set: &247\times0.8=197.6\\
   &validate~set: &248\times0.1=24.8\\